Is it better to sponsor a Championship, a team or a club, or a specific athlete?

-Deciding where to invest your money as a sports sponsor is a tough task, with decisions to be made over individual athletes, sports teams and championships right from the start – before you even get into the nitty-gritty of kit, tech, restaurant deals, or other potentially lucrative services.
+Deciding where to invest your money as a sports sponsor is a tough task, with decisions to be made over individual athletes, sports teams/clubs and championships right from the start – before you even get into the nitty-gritty of kit, tech, restaurant deals, or other potentially lucrative services.

 Choosing where to place your bets is complex, with factors including timescales, budgets, and objectives to consider too.
 So, with all these factors weighed up, is it more beneficial to sponsor an athlete or a championship?
 What about one tournament, or a particular team?
 And where should your branding physically appear, to ensure it gets seen by as many eyes as possible?